 Join social media groups and platforms, and ask for recommendations; you will quickly find someone that can point you in the right direction.

 Who wrote the best blog posts of your competitors or industry publications?
 If you can offer something of value, prominent freelancers are dynamic individuals that rarely say no to an enticing opportunity.

-Advertize on your own social pages: Facebook, LinkedIn, Twitter… People that have affinity for your brand will have their ear to the ground for opportunities to work together.
+Advertize on your own social pages: Facebook, LinkedIn, Twitter… People that have an affinity for your brand will have their ears to the ground for opportunities to work together.